News

 The Neyvaa, which in Dhivehi means breath, saw 520 people together with Maldives President Ibrahim Mohamed Solih freediving at the same time.
 Up to this moment, the world record was held by ‘La Scuola del Mare 2’ (Verona-Italy), with 280 people freediving simultaneously during an event held in Torri del Benaco (Italy) on 11 October 2009.

-Willian Trubridge, a world champion freediver from New Zealand, also participated in the Neyvaa, which was among the many events organised to celebrate the World Tourism Day.
+Willian Trubridge, a world champion freediver from New Zealand, also participated in the Neyvaa, which was among the many events organised to celebrate World Tourism Day.

 Editor's Picks